Intel Research Labs: History

 Intel Research (as it was then known) was created in 2000, under the leadership of David L. Tennenhouse.
-Tennenhouse aimed to model his new research organization based on the US Defense Advanced Research Projects Agency, where he had previously been director of the Information Technology Office.
+Tennenhouse aimed to model his new research organization based on the US Defense Advanced Research Projects Agency (DARPA), where he had previously been director of the Information Technology Office.
 Tennenhouse promoted "proactive computing," where he envisioned users would interact with surrounding things and things would be able to have "digital-life".

 In 2001, Intel Research adopted an open collaborative research model.
 In this model, Intel researchers worked directly with professors and students at the host university and shared knowledge freely.

 The contract with the host university stated that all intellectual property (IP) that resulted from a research project was jointly owned by both parties.
 Each lab was led by a professor from the host university, both with the goal of building deep connections to the university and avoiding any conflicts or misunderstandings between the lab and the university.
 Lab Directors included David Culler, Eric Brewer, Joseph M. Hellerstein, Mahadev Satyanarayanan, Todd Mowry, Gaetano Borriello, James Landay, and David Wetherall.

 Due to the open nature of the research agreement, the labs focussed on areas that were not core to Intel's business, so that Intel did not need to control the intellectual property.
 Instead the labs worked or topics such as ubiquitous computing and sensor networks which might help create demand for aligned Intel products.

 In December 2005, Tennenhouse left to head A9.com, and Andrew A. Chien, a former professor with high performance computing background at UC San Diego took over his position.

 Chien left Intel in May 2010 to return to academia as a professor at the University of Chicago.
 Justin Rattner, chief technology office of Intel, then took over Intel Labs and in addition, several vice presidents of Intel Labs were appointed.

 The Cambridge lab closed in October 2006.

 The other three labs were shut down in January 2011.

 Instead, Intel announced it would directly fund research, with its first grant forming the Intel Science and Technology Center for Visual Computing at Stanford University, led by Pat Hanrahan.